symfony/symfony-docs/form/form_customization.rst

 .. caution::

-    When using the ``only`` keyword, form themes shipped with Symfony (``form_div_layout.html.twig`` and others) will not be used, so to render your forms correcly, you need to either provide the base form theme yourself, or ``use`` one of the built in form themes from your own theme:
+    When using the ``only`` keyword, none of Symfony's built-in form themes (``form_div_layout.html.twig``, etc.) will be applied.
+In order to render your forms correctly, you need to either provide a full-featured form theme yourself, or extend one of the built-in form themes with Twig's ``use`` keyword instead of ``extends`` to reuse the original theme contents.

     .. code-block:: html+twig